x

 Can There Be Two Xfinity Accounts at One Address?

-However, you can have multiples at the same address if they are providing streaming, internet-only, or other non-cable services to the residence.
+However, you can have multiples at the same address if they provide streaming, internet-only, or other non-cable services to the residence.

-If you do choose to go for this option, it is important to let Xfinity know that you want all existing accounts to stay active.
+If you choose this option, it is important to let Xfinity know that you want all existing accounts to stay active.

 If you don’t do this, it will treat adding new services as activating them for new tenants and close the ones you do have.